 When I visited, there were also areas of the land that were closed to the public.
 Please respect these areas as you can see plenty of bunkers without crossing those signs.

-You can also check out an abandoned World War 2 POW camp in Cumberland County, PA.
+You can also check out an abandoned World War 2 POW camp in Cumberland County, PA and the Abandoned POW Camp in Fulton County.

 [Click here for information on how to use the coordinates in this article to find your destination.]